 3) Enable HTTP2 Support

-By default, the HTTP/2 protocol support is not added in Nginx and we need to add the below lines to particular virtualhost (Like 2daygeek.conf).
-For more configuration in Nginx wiht HTTP/2
+By default, the HTTP/2 protocol support is not added in apache and we need to add the below lines to apache2.conf file for global access.
+If you want to enable to particular website you can add it to corresponding virtualhost (Like 2daygeek.conf).

 4) Verify HTTP2 module

 All the configuration got over, now times to check the status whether its working or not.

 All the browsers are support HTTP2 with HTTPS Protocol.
 So, Make sure you should install HTTPS support on your server to enjoy/avail the HTTP2 features.

 See the below screen shot, here i’m going to check via Firefox browser. how to check >> Tools >> Web Developer >> Network >> Choose the domain name “In my case its (localhost) with 200 GET status code”.
 Also you can verify by adding SPDY Indicator Add-on in Mozilla Firefox browser.

 Alternatively we can check by Google chrome browser by navigating the link chrome://net-internals/#http2